redis-developer/redis-chat-challenge/README.md

 # Redis Challenge: Build a Real-Time, Multi-User Chat Platform

 Slack, Discord, and WhatsApp have proven that responsive, real-time chat is an essential communication technology.
 This challenge is an opportunity to build your own real-time chat platform.
-[Watch our intro video on YouTube](https://www.youtube.com/watch?v=xKGSAdbTgfU).
+[Watch our short intro video on YouTube](https://www.youtube.com/watch?v=xKGSAdbTgfU).
+We also made a 30 min challenge overview video that you can also [watch on YouTube](https://www.youtube.com/watch?v=9d_8TqVHcWE).

 ## Why Build a Chat App?